 Our society has shifted in terms of what we value in content, as well as the intimacy that social media affords us.
 While this can be a good thing — think Zoom in a pandemic, Facebook groups for advice — it can also present new dangers like OnlyFans.
 What is OnlyFans?
 What is OnlyFans used for?
 It’s a website with pornographic content that every parent needs to know about right now.

 What is OnlyFans?

+What is OnlyFans used for?
 If you’re on social media, you probably follow people you like.
 Maybe they’re funny or take great photos.
 They could be famous musicians, comedians, or models.
 Now, imagine instead of following them for free, you could sign up to pay them a monthly fee to view special posts and extra content — often sexual content.
 This is basically what OnlyFans does.